piyoki/TRT-yolov3/.ipynb_checkpoints/README-checkpoint.md

 $ bash <(wget -qO- https://raw.githubusercontent.com/yqlbu/TRT-yolov3/master/setup.sh)
 ```

+**Notes:**

+- The script will run for around 10-15 minutes.
+Please wait with patience.
-**Notes:** If the script have successfully ran and finished without any errors, you may move on to test the results in the section below.
+- If the script have successfully ran and finished without any errors, you may move on to test the results in the section below.

 <a name="installation"></a>